Enable geofencing on Android devices for accurate location monitoring

-When a device enters or leaves a geofence, your app receives a notice.
+Your Will receive a notice when a device enters or leaves a geofence.
 Geofence is very useful especially if you want to safeguard the sensitive assets of the company.

 - 1 : What Is Android Geofencing Used for?

-- 3 : Geofencing Creates Digital Boundary for Business Devices
+- 2 : Android Geofencing Examples - Creates Digital Boundary for Business Devices

 - 5 : Issues Will Happen When Losing Track of Enterprise Devices

 - 6 : 3 Transition Types of Geofencing

 - 7 : What Is the Difference between GPS and Geofencing?

 - 8 : Does Geofencing Work If Location is Off?